 There are multiple approaches to deploy access control in this scenario.
-We concentrate on client-based access control [8,9], where the client needs to prove to the primary service that it is authorized to access the primary information.
+We concentrate on client-based access control [3, 11], where the client needs to prove to the primary service that the client is authorized to access the primary information.
 The service makes the final access decision by validating this proof of access.
 The proof contains the client's access right to the primary information and confirms that each of the constraints in the access right is satisfied.
 We use the term assurance for such a confirmation.
 Therefore, before the client can contact the primary service, the client needs to retrieve assurances.
 In particular, for each constraint in the client's access right to the primary information, the client has to build a proof of access for the constraint information, contact the corresponding constraint service, and have it issue an assurance.
-We illustrate client-based access control in Fig. 1.
+We illustrate client-based access control in Figure 1.
 Both access rights and assurances can be represented as digital certificates.
 If the client's access rights to the constraint information were also constrained, the client recursively would have to retrieve assurances for the constraints in these access rights beforehand.

-Fig. 1.
+Figure 1.
 Client-based access control.
 The client sends a proof of access to the constraint service to retrieve an assurance for the constraint information.
 Next, the client sends a proof of access, including the assurance, to the primary service to access the primary information.
 (Numbers indicate order of events.)

 The advantage of client-based access control is the lack of a centralized entity making access decisions (i.e., a single point of failure).
 Furthermore, by assigning parts of the access-control load (i.e., constraint resolution) to the client, the approach reduces the load on the primary service.
-Alternatively, we could employ a centralized entity or a service for resolving constraints.
-We study these alternative approaches and their privacy implications in Section 3.3.
+We study approaches that employ a centralized entity or that have a service resolve constraints in the extended version [10, Chapter 5], where we observe that similar privacy violations can occur in all approaches.